rammangrulkar/rammangrulkar.github.io/research/index.md

 ## Referred International / National Journal Publications

 <ol>
+<li>Mehadi Surani and Ramchandra Mangrulkar, “Online Public Shaming Approach using
+Deep Learning Techniques", has been published in Journal of University of Shanghai for Science and Technology, Vol.23, Issue 21, March 2021, pp.214-217, ISSN:1007- 6735.</li>

 <li>Harshil Jhaveri, Himanshu Ashar and Ramchandra Mangrulkar, “Leveraging Data Science in Cyber Physical Systems to Overcome Covid-19”, has been published in Journal of University of Shanghai for Science and Technology, Vol.22, Issue 10, October 2020,pp.1993-2015, ISSN:1007-6735. </li>

 <li>Heet Savla, Vruddhi Mehta and Ramchandra Mangrulkar, “Prediction and Diagnosis of COVID-19 using Machine Learning Algorithms”, has been published in International Journal of Recent Technology and Engineering (IJRTE) Vol.9, Issue 3, September 2020, pp. 678-683, ISSN: 2277-3878. </li>